-In this latest collection, Zhuang has developed his technique from working with a single uniform colour to creating dual and triple coloured works that subtely shift from one dominant colour to another as you move your body and eyes from one side of the work to the other, adding movement and a visual tactileness to the works.
-Utilizing the traditional Chinese material of rice paper, the works represent Chinese aesthetics, meditations on colour, nature and form, whilst the emphasis on technique and uniformity and the focus on his handling of material are all lessons adopted from the Sichuan College of Fine Arts where he first studied.
+In his latest collection, Zhuang Hong Yi has developed his technique from working with a single uniform colour to creating dual and triple coloured works that subtlety shift from one dominant colour to another as you move your body and eyes from one side of the work to the other, adding movement and a visual tactileness to the works.
+Utilizing the traditional Chinese material of rice paper, the works represent Chinese aesthetics, meditations on colour, nature and form, with an emphasis on technique and uniformity.
+His focus and handling of the material are all lessons adopted from the Sichuan College of Fine Arts, where he first studied.

-Zhuang’s painted canvases bear the influence of Impressionism and other Western artistic practices.
-Working with a freedom of style as if liberated from his native country’s well-established artistic traditions and boundaries, his impasto strokes of daring, bright colours are expressive and unconfined.
-Colours melt together and paint drips down the canvas, seeping over a collage of delicated unfolded rice paper flowers.
-The almost sculptural three-dimensionality makes these works both painting and object.
-Messiness, variety and chance are all embraced drawing the viewer in, encouraging contemplation as they immerse us in a tapestry of colour and form.
+Zhuang Hong Yi’s painted canvases bear the influence of Impressionism and other Western artistic practices.
+Working with a freedom of style, as if liberated from his native country’s well-established artistic traditions and boundaries, his impasto strokes of daring, bright colours are expressive and unconfined.
+Colours melt together and paint drips down the canvas, seeping over a collage of delicate unfolded rice paper flowers.
+The sculptural three-dimensionality of the artworks makes them both painting and object.
+Messiness, variety and chance are all embraced and are drawing the viewer in, encouraging contemplation as they immerse us in a tapestry of colour and form.

-Contemporary artist, Zhuang Hong Yi is based in the Netherlands but was brought up in China.
-It is this combination of Chinese background and European influence that marks Zhuang Hong Yi’s work.
+Contemporary artist Zhuang Hong Yi is based in the Netherlands but was brought up in China.
+It is this combination of Chinese background and European influence that define Zhuang Hong Yi’s work.
 Embracing his present without losing his past, he attempts to define a sense of self that exists between the two.
-Zhuang enacts this personal struggle visually, vacillating between phases of controlled planning, emotional gesture and careful editing, creating works that represent beauty, sophisitication and a perfection.
+Zhuang Hong Yi enacts this personal struggle visually, vacillating between phases of controlled planning, emotional gesture and careful editing, creating works that represent beauty, sophistication and perfection.

-Zhuang Hong Yi has exhibited throughout Europe and China and his work is held in numerous esteemed public and private collections worldwide and has been the subject of multiple museum exhibitions at Groniger Museum, Groniger and the Netherlands.
+Zhuang Hong Yi studied at the SiChuan College of Fine Arts in ChongQing in China and perfected his technique at the Minerva Academy in Groningen in the Netherlands.
+He has exhibited throughout Europe and China.
+His works are held in numerous esteemed public and private collections worldwide and has been the subject of multiple museum exhibitions at Groniger Museum in the Netherlands.